UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning Approach: Data Processing Optimization for HN-PFL

 Given our {\tt HN-PFL} algorithm { and its convergence behavior} in Sec.~\ref{ss:HN-PFL_only}, we next aim to develop efficient ML model training for our system.
 To this end, we need to obtain the optimal orchestration of UAVs once they engage in model training (micro-level design) and the swarm trajectories (macro-level design).
 We break these down into two main components: (i) data transfer and processing configurations at UAVs during the training sequences (the blue block in Fig.~\ref{fig:overall_flow}) and (ii) learning sequence duration and UAV swarm trajectory/movement patterns in-between training sequences (the green block in Fig.~\ref{fig:overall_flow}).
 These two parts are intertwined, i.e., the model training performance at clusters affects the UAV trajectory design, and vice versa.

-{In this section, we address the first component, by formulating the UAV data processing and transfer optimization problem, and subsequently develop the second component in Sec.~\ref{sec:swarmTraj}.
-Our formulation will optimize the trade-off between model performance and energy consumption by configuring key network parameters (Sec.~\ref{ssec:netaware}).
+{In this section, we address the first component, by formulating the UAV data processing and transfer optimization problem, and subsequently develop the second component in Sec.~\ref{sec:swarmTraj}. {Our formulation will account for the interplay between the overall energy cost of the system and the developed {\tt HN-PFL} performance metrics from Sec.~\ref{sec:HN-PFL} via a control optimization of key network parameters (Sec.~\ref{ssec:netaware})}.
 Then, we show that the resulting optimization can be characterized as a complementary geometric program, and develop an iterative \textit{distributed optimization} method for solving it (Sec.~\ref{ssec:gp-solve}).}